TodWulff/Klipper_UserInteraction/README.md

 see: https://github.com/TodWulff/V2.2526_Config/blob/main/_debug_macros.cfg

-Users should add a User Input macro pane, as depicted here: https://i.imgur.com/QVxLuVZ.png which calls macros herein Orienting it under the console pane will allow it to become intuitive with a small bit of use
+Users should add a User Input macro pane, as depicted here: https://i.imgur.com/QVxLuVZ.png which calls macros herein Orienting it under the console pane will allow it to become intuitive with a small bit of use.
+Author's UI of choice is Mainsail.
+For Fluidd or other Moonraker Clients (Mooncord/Telegram Bob/...), I defer to others to adapt the macros for use with same.

 ## Primary Macro:  GET_USER_INPUT  Parameters and related dialog follows